kushalkolar/MESmerize/source/user_guides/viewer/overview.rst

 .. warning:: If the name of the tiff file and .json meta data file are different, you must specify the .json meta data file using the *Select meta data* button.

-.. warning:: **You cannot perform any analysis without the meta data file since you need the framerate of the video (usually 10 Hz) and it is specified in the meta data file.**
+.. warning:: **You cannot perform any analysis without the meta data file since you need the sampling rate of the video and it is specified in the meta data file.**

 Click the “Load into workEnv” button to load this image into your work environment.